Compare 9 prop firms offering $50,000 funded accounts on TradingView. Find the best prices and exclusive discounts.

 |---|---|---|---|---|---|

 Currently, 9 prop firms offer $50,000 funded accounts compatible with TradingView.
-This includes firms like DayTraders, TradeDay, Alpha Futures.
+This includes firms like DayTraders, Alpha Futures, Apex Trader Funding.

 Yes, TradingView is excellent for $50,000 accounts.
 Popular web-based platform with powerful charting and social trading features.
 Many professional traders prefer it for its advanced charting and execution capabilities.